United States Assistant Secretary of the Army for Acquisition, Logistics, and Technology

-The Office of the United States Assistant Secretary of the Army for Acquisition, Logistics, and Technology (ASA(ALT) pronounced A-salt) is known as OASA(ALT).
-OASA(ALT) serves, when delegated, as the army acquisition executive, the senior procurement executive, the science advisor to the secretary of the army, and as the senior research and development official for the Department of the Army.
-The OASA(ALT) also has the principal responsibility for all Department of the Army matters related to logistics.
+The Assistant Secretary of the Army for Acquisition, Logistics, and Technology (ASA(ALT) /ˈeɪsɑːlt/ A-salt) is a civilian office in the United States Department of the Army.
+The office of ASA(ALT) is abbreviated as OASA(ALT), and commonly refers to its leader and sub-offices.
+OASA(ALT) serves, when delegated, as: the army acquisition executive, the senior procurement executive, the science advisor to the secretary of the Army, and as the senior research and development official for the Department of the Army.
+The OASA(ALT) also has principal responsibility for all Department of the Army matters related to logistics.

-Office symbol

-In accordance with Army Regulation (AR) 25–59, OASA(ALT)'s office symbol is SAAL-ZA.
+The current Principal Military Deputy OASA (ALT) is LTG Robert M. Collins.

+History

+Effective February 16, 1999, Secretary of the Army Louis Caldera directed the logistics mission and functions of the assistant secretary of the Army (installations, logistics and environment), or ASA (IL&E), be transferred under the operational control of the assistant secretary of the Army (research, development and acquisition), known as ASA (RDA).
+As such, the office of the ASA (RDA) was renamed the assistant secretary of the Army (acquisition, logistics and technology), abbreviated ASA (ALT), and the office of ASA (IL&E) was renamed the assistant secretary of the Army (installations and environment), or ASA (I&E).